thaliaarchi/notes/wspace/assembly/whitelips.md

 not scope local labels.

 Macros are only applied when the types of the successive tokens match the parameter types expected by the macro.
-Macros names can shadow mnemonics as a way to overload them.
-When the argument types do not match, if the name shadows a mnemonic, that instruction is used instead; otherwise, the macro invocation is replaced with nothing.
+When the argument types do not match, if it has the name of a mnemonic, that instruction is used instead; otherwise, the macro invocation is silently replaced with nothing.

+A macro can be named anything, that's a valid word token.
+This includes instruction mnemonics, the names of previously defined macros, or labels.
+It only shadows a mnemonic if the arguments are of the appropriate types.
+Macros shadow previously defined macros of the same name.
+Macros do not expand in label position, so do not conflict with labels.
+Unless shadowed, `$$`, `$label`, `$number`, `$string`, and `$redef` are reserved outside of a macro.
+The `$n` label form is not reserved.
+A macro named as any of these keywords cannot be referenced within a macro.

+Labels can be generated in a macro using the form `$n`, where `n` is a decimal number.
+These are replaced with a token of the form `.__id__n__`, where `id` is the global count of macro expansions, starting from 1.

+A macro cannot contain `$$`, so it cannot expand to a full macro definition without the caller adding `$$`.

+Macros are in scope for their body and any successive instructions, as well as any files included after the definition.
+Macros defined in an included file are introduced into the scope of the parent file.
+Macros are supposed to have a recursion depth of 16, but it does not seem to work.

+`include` assembles the named file, with all already seen symbols visible to the child assembler, and appends it to the end of the including file.
+Only the first `include` for a filename is expanded. `include`s are not expanded in a macro definition.

 Bugs in the assembler:
 - The mnemonic label definition form does not scope local labels
 - `call`, `jmp`, `jz`, and `jn` allow numbers as arguments, but label resolution always fails, because labels cannot be defined by numbers
+- `$n` tokens in macros appear to only partially implemented
+- Macro recursion is not properly implemented or restricted
+- `{-`-comments can be unterminated
 - Space is optional after a word or number, if followed by a `;`-comment, but is required when followed by other comments or a string.
 Space is optional after a string or comment.